nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/observability/profiling.md

     - monitoring
 toc: true
 tree_item_index: 500
-history:
-  -
 ---

-Like any other Java application Nuxeo can be profiled, you will find few useful tools in this section.
+Like any other Java application, Nuxeo can be profiled, you will find a few useful tools in this section.

 ## Java Flight Recorder (JFR)

-Since OpenJDK version 11 it is easy to run Flight Recorder.
+Since OpenJDK version 11, it is easy to run Flight Recorder.
 JFR is a profiling tool used to gather diagnostics and profiling data from a running Java application.

 To observe a particular load during one minute on a Nuxeo node just run: